diskoverdata/diskover-docs/source_files/troubleshooting_tech_diskover_web.md

 If you are running nginx reverse proxy and see in your nginx error log "upstream sent too big header while reading response header from upstream" and you are seeing bad gateway 502 errors, you will need to adjust your nginx buffer sizes:

-On Nginx reverse proxy host:
+On Nginx reverse proxy host in nginx config file:
 ```
 server {
  proxy_busy_buffers_size   512k;